knlrvr/kanelariviere-new/posts/styling-an-application.md

 There's a lot of options when styling your application.
 You just have to pick the right tool for the job.
 Sometimes, the right tool is something you're already familiar with.
 Other times, it's something that you've never even heard of and pushes you *all the way* out of your comfort zone.
 Every option has its advantages and disadvantages, and you'll have to identify the best solution for you.

 **It's Tailwind, though**.

+Thanks for reading!
+Don't hesitate to reach out & let me know what you think!

+##

+###### This is an official Tailwind fan account.
+Not really.
+But it might be.